Bible Verses On Entrepreneurship: Tithing and Greed

 These bible verses about entrepreneurship aren’t describing some kind of magic elixir here; neither are the bible verses about our missions giving.
 Tithes and offerings aren’t snake oil that ward off economic collapse and physical sickness.
 In fact, suffering is part of the Christian experience.
 Jesus promised it (John 16:33).

 But, if money is a tangible representation of our lives, our work, our contribution to the world, I should give the first portions of whatever I make to my church.
-That way, following bible verses where entrepreneurship and biblical ethos come together means that you are declaring boldly that my ultimate hope and trust are rooted in Christ no matter what is going on around me.
+That way, following bible verses where entrepreneurship and a biblical ethos come together means that you are declaring boldly that my ultimate hope and trust are rooted in Christ no matter what is going on around me.
 No matter what happens, I am under the shadow of His wings and He is with me at all times and in all seasons.
 That my God will supply all my needs according to His riches (Philippians 4:19).
 When the world is shaking, there is no place I would rather be.

 In this terrifying time of uncharted financial waters, I just want to encourage you to keep giving to your local church.
 These type of bible verses on entrepreneurship aren’t magic.
 It doesn’t mean you will be exempt from all the sinful effects of this fallen world.
 It’s not a give to get rich quick scheme.
 It’s a declaration.
 Give joyfully as an outward expression of an inward commitment that Jesus is where your trust is firmly rooted in this tumultuous season.